-with I{oy} the roll inertia, θ the roll angle, m mass of the system and l the length of the pendulum.
+With I{oy} the moment of inertia about the roll axis, θ the roll angle, m mass of the system and l the length of the pendulum.

 Roll motion is a good candidate for time scheme verification since it is a high frequency motion which should require the smallest time step, see 7.5-02-06-03 section 3.5.